 Although children are not old enough to sue, their parents can.
 The money won in a settlement can pay for uncovered medical expenses and compensate a child for pain and suffering.
 In addition, money recovered can be placed in a trust for the child’s benefit so that there are funds available for future needs.
 This is extremely important because, even for those who “recover”, there is a risk of future kidney failure and the need for a transplant.

-Attorneys Fred Pritzker, Brendan Flaherty and Lindsay Lien Rinholen recently won $7.55 million for a child with HUS.
-This is one of many cases we have handled.
+Attorney Fred Pritzker recently won $7.55 million for a child with HUS.
+This is one of the many cases we have handled.

 Food Poisoning Lawsuit